 SB 1070 should be a cautionary tale.
-Like in Arizona, undocumented immigrants in Michigan are overwhelmingly employed.
-According to new data from New American
+Like in Arizona, undocumented immigrants in Kentucky are overwhelmingly employed.
+According to data from New

-Economy, 84.7 percent of undocumented immigrants in Michigan are of working age (ages 16 to 64).
-They pay more than \$352 million each year in taxes, including nearly \$115 million in state and local taxes, and hold more than \$2 billion a year in spending power to inject into the local economy.
-The costs of losing a significant portion of these workers could be substantial for Michigan's economy.
+American Economy, 88.4 percent of undocumented immigrants in Kentucky are of working age (ages 16 to 64).
+They pay more than \$90 million each year in taxes, including nearly \$40 million in state and local taxes, and hold \$714 million in spending power that bolsters the local economy.
+The costs of losing a significant portion of these workers could be substantial for Kentucky economy.

-If 10% of undocumented immigrants left Michigan, the state would lose...
+If 10% of undocumented immigrants leave Kentucky, the state stands to lose...